Battle of Carfax: Anti-Fascism in Oxford

 In 1933 students from Ruskin College founded the Red Shirts, Oxford's first organisation dedicated solely to anti-fascism.
 Many of the Red Shirts were communists and volunteered to act as stewards at events held by the October Club, Oxford University's communist society.

 The opposition to Britain's fascist movements was primarily led by the Communist Party of Great Britain (CPGB), whose Oxford branch was headed by the working-class organiser Abraham Lazarus (Firestone Bill).
 Lazarus was a Marxist activist who had been raised in London by a Jewish family.
-Upon arriving in Oxford, Lazarus soon became a popular figure among Oxford's working class for leading the successful 1934 strike of 1,000s of factory workers in one of William Morris's factories, for leading the Florence Park rent strikes against local slumlords, and for organising a march of approximately 2,000 people against Oxford's Cutteslowe walls.
+Upon arriving in Oxford, Lazarus soon became a popular figure among Oxford's working class for leading the successful 1934 strike of thousands of factory workers in one of William Morris's factories, for leading the Florence Park rent strikes against local slumlords, and for organising a march of approximately 2,000 people against Oxford's Cutteslowe walls.
 Lazarus was also able to create successful links between local communist activists and the Oxford branch of the Labour Party.
 Although Lazarus was not present at the Battle of Carfax, his work to organise anti-fascist activism within the city of Oxford helped facilitate the decline of fascist politics in the city.

 Alongside the rise of Communist Party activity among Oxford's working class, another factor in the rising tide of anti-fascist activity in the city was the arrival of German refugees fleeing the Nazis.
 Many of these refugees were academics with the most notable examples including the scientists Albert Einstein and Ernst Chain.
 Many working German refugees also made Oxford their home such as the activist Liesel Carritt and her family.